-Yoga For All Beings’ next Yoga Alliance Approved 200 Hour Teacher Training will take place this Fall 2018-Winter 2019!
+Yoga For All Beings’ next Yoga Alliance Approved 200 Hour Teacher Training open for enrollment will take place Winter 2019-Spring 2019!

 Join experienced Chicago yoga teachers Danielle Dickinson, Jenni Antonicic, and Bethany Kibblesmith plus a few wonderful guest teachers, for an in depth exploration of the ancient and ever evolving practice of yoga.
 Begin to lay the groundwork for your own inner transformation and gain a lifetime of tools for better living.

 YFAB 200 Hour Teacher Training meets the requirements for Yoga Alliance and is an officially registered Yoga Alliance School.
 All trainees who complete the requirements of Yoga For All Beings Teacher Training will receive an official yoga teacher certificate and will be able to register with the Yoga Alliance as a certified, registered, and recognized yoga teacher.

 YFAB’s teacher training covers a variety of topics that include both lecture and experiential learning on all aspects of the yoga practice.
 All eight limbs of yoga will be covered, not just the physical poses.
 Trainees will learn how to refine their own practice (including their asana and their meditation practice).
 Once trainees have a good grip on working with postures and sequences in their own bodies and have been guided to understand how to bring yogic principles into their own lives, they then learn how to skillfully and confidently guide others on their journey into the vast world of yoga.